THIS LONG AND

 By early 2019, restoration was complete, and the house reopened to the public for guided tours and visits.

-A Hub for Creativity
+A venue for Creativity

 The first issue of the @Leigh Fermor House series, focuses on the theme of “Walking,” which was the subject of a workshop organized by Columbia University’s Institute for Ideas and Imagination and its Stavros Niarchos Foundation Public Humanities Initiative, as well as the Benaki Museum.